AbishekPonmudi/Threat-intelligence-Platform/README.md

 ``Benefits:`` This scalability makes the platform suitable for organizations of all sizes, from small networks to large enterprise environments.
 Real-Time Monitoring

-•	Network Traffic Analysis:
+Network Traffic Analysis:
-o	Description: The platform continuously captures and analyzes network traffic in real-time.
-It inspects data packets for signs of malicious activity, such as unusual traffic patterns, known attack signatures, and other anomalies. o	Benefits: Real-time analysis allows for immediate detection and response to potential threats, reducing the risk of successful cyber attacks.
+The platform continuously captures and analyzes network traffic in real-time.
+It inspects data packets for signs of malicious activity, such as unusual traffic patterns, known attack signatures, and other anomalies.
+Benefits: Real-time analysis allows for immediate detection and response to potential threats, reducing the risk of successful cyber attacks.
-•	Endpoint Monitoring:
+Endpoint Monitoring:
 Description: The platform monitors various activities on endpoints, including running services, application behavior, and patch management status.
-It collects and analyzes data from endpoints to identify suspicious activities. o 	Benefits: Comprehensive endpoint monitoring helps in identifying and mitigating threats at the source, ensuring robust endpoint security.
+It collects and analyzes data from endpoints to identify suspicious activities.
+Benefits: Comprehensive endpoint monitoring helps in identifying and mitigating threats at the source, ensuring robust endpoint security.
 Enhanced Security
 Enumeration techniques
-•	Host Enumeration
+Host Enumeration
-    Which include the scanning using nmap with T0 – T* and other enumeration
+Which include the scanning using nmap with T0 – T* and other enumeration User Enumeration
-•	User Enumeration
 User enumeration using the Server Message Block (SMB) protocol on Windows     involves identifying valid user accounts on a system by interacting with the SMB service.

 TOPIC MENTIONED AT LAST OF THIS DOCUMENT
 •	Group Enumeration
 •	Network Share Enumeration